Rare Lesion On a 9-Month-Old Infant

 CHIEF COMPLAINT: ¨My son has a rare lesion on his left arm”

-Signs and symptoms: A 9-month-old Hispanic male with an evolving asymptomatic linear atrophic plaque on the flexor surface of the left wrist extending to the left upper arm.
+CLINICAL HISTORY: A 9-month-old Hispanic male with an evolving asymptomatic linear atrophic plaque on the flexor surface of the left wrist extending to the left upper arm.
 The patient’s Mother reports the presence of lesion at birth.
 She also reports that the lesions have progressed in a linear pattern towards the proximal arm.
 The patient has a history of pyloric stenosis s/p pylorectomy, macrocephaly, and patent foramen ovale/peripheral pulmonic stenosis(PFO/PPS).
 No significant dermatological family history was reported, including history of skin cancer.
 At 5 months of age, the patient underwent a MRI Brian for the history of macrocephaly which demonstrated enlargement of the subarachnoid spaces.
 Echocardiogram was performed during infancy for the history of PFO/PPS that was otherwise normal.

 PHYSICAL EXAM:

-LABORATORY TESTS:
+LABORATORY TESTS: N/A

 DERMATOHISTOPATHOLOGY: